kibis-is/katavault/CONTRIBUTING.md

 1. Create a branch from the `main` branch and use the convention: `<feat|fix|build>/name-of-issue`.
 2. Once the code is ready to be merged into `main`, open a pull request.

 > ⚠️**NOTE:** The title must conform to the conventional commit message format outlined above.
-This is to ensure the merge commit to the main branch is picked up by the CI and creates an entry in the [CHANGELOG.md](CHANGELOG.md).
+This is to ensure the merge commit to the main branch is picked up by the CI and creates an entry in the package's `CHANGELOG.md`.

 3. To merge the PR, use the "Squash and merge" option.
 This is to keep the commit history clean and keep the commits on `main` with a 1:1 ratio with previous PRs.

 <sup>[Back to top ^](#table-of-contents)</sup>